Logo What's After the Movie

 What does the old beggar woman offer the young prince in exchange for shelter?

-Discover the awards and nominations received by Beauty and the Beast.
-Explore the history of Beauty and the Beast and its cast and crew.
+Discover all the awards and nominations received by Beauty and the Beast, from Oscars to film festival honors.
+Learn how Beauty and the Beast and its cast and crew have been recognized by critics and the industry alike.

 46th British Academy Film Awards 1993